-13.3.1 The inter-facility transfer recommendation encourages identification and expedited transfer of stroke patients requiring additional or specialized care and treatment beyond a facility's capability.
-In the absence of high-quality evidence or guideline statements, consensus of expert opinion based on clinical experience and conferment with vascular neurologists, neurosurgeons and emergency department physicians was obtained.
-Refer to the latest NCTTRAC Stroke Committee source documents; Inter-Facility Transfer Guideline and Inter-Facility EMS Transport Documentation.
+13.3.1 The interfacility transfer recommendation encourages the identification and expedited transfer of stroke patients requiring additional or specialized care and treatment beyond a facility's capability.
+Multi-society endorsed guideline statements and recommendations, as well as the consensus of expert opinion

+(Pediatric Neurologist, Vascular Neurologists, Neuroendovascular Surgeons, and Neurosurgeons) based on clinical experience and in conferment with NCTTRAC Medical Directors and Stroke Committee members are outlined in these recommendations. ^{1-2, 4, 7, 14-17} Refer to the latest NCTTRAC Stroke Committee source documents; Interfacility Transfer Guideline and Interfacility EMS Transport Documentation.